 TDS Charitable Foundation funded Law for Life to develop a national integrated education and information project to help private renters avoid homelessness.
 This project extended our existing work to support private renters, including guides and training on Dealing with disrepair and Section 21 evictions.

-What we will do
+What we did

-We will also deliver 4 regional workshops in partnership with the national Litigant in Person Support Strategy to ensure maximum reach.
+We also delivered 4 regional workshops in partnership with the national Litigant in Person Support Strategy to ensure maximum reach.
 This training will be targeted at trusted intermediaries working with people who are homeless or at risk of homelessness, including those working or volunteering in housing and homelessness, migrant support, health support, and community projects.

 Law for life is a charity dedicated to ensuring that people have the knowledge, confidence and skills needed to deal with the problems that affect their lives.
 We provide multimedia information and education that explains how to manage legal situations in a straight-forward way.
 We run the award-winning Advicenow website providing a hand-picked and checked information service that draws together the best up-to-date information about the law and rights available on the internet.
 And we support other organisations around the world to help their users make sense of the law through our research, consultancy and training.

 If you would like more information about this project, please contact us.